AEB-labs/cruddl/docs/modelling.md

 such as `2007-12-03T10:15:30Z` or `2007-12-03T10:15:30.123Z`.

 This scalar type rejects values without timezone specifier or with a timezone other than UTC.
-See also `LocalDate` and `LocalTime` for values without timezone specifier.
-To store Date/time values with timezones other than UTC, define a value object type with the fields you need.
+See also `OffsetDateTime` for a point in time with an explicit timezone offset, or `LocalDate` and `LocalTime` for values without timezone specifier.

 The _second_ part is added if not specified, e.g. `2007-12-03T12:34Z` is converted to `2007-12-03T12:34:00Z`.
 Second fraction digits are cut off at the nearest three-digit group, e.g.